24.70.010 General.

 24.70.020 Permits.

 - Permits for clearing, grading, and retaining walls are required as specified in this Section.
 Where a specific activity does not require a clearing or grading permit, a separate tree permit may still be required, as specified in Title 11 Trees.
 Where a clearing or grading development permit shows trees to be removed and has been reviewed and approved by the City, a separate tree permit is not required in conjunction with the clearing or grading permit.
-An erosion, sediment and pollutant control plan if required by Title 10 shall be submitted with clearing or grading permit applications.
-Applicants for permits made in conjunction with land divisions shall be responsible for all clearing, grading, tree removal and erosion control within the land division, even where a specific activity is exempt from an individual permit.
+An erosion, sediment and pollutant control plan if required by Title 10 must be submitted with clearing or grading permit applications.
+Applicants for permits made in conjunction with land divisions will be responsible for all clearing, grading, tree removal and erosion control within the land division, even where a specific activity is exempt from an individual permit.

 - 1. The Tualatin River sub-basins, Johnson Creek Basin Plan District, environmental zones, greenway zones, or natural resource management plans; or

 - 2. An excavation below finished grade for basements and footings of a building, retaining wall, or other structure authorized by a valid building permit.
-This shall not exempt any fill made with the material from such excavation nor exempt any excavation having an unsupported height greater than 5 feet after the completion of such structure.
+This does not exempt any fill made with the material from such excavation nor exempt any excavation having an unsupported height greater than 5 feet after the completion of such structure.

 - 3. Cemetery graves.